-The Northern Territory Arts Grants Program offers various grants for artists, groups and organisations for projects that explore, develop and profile arts and culture in the Northern Territory (NT).
+The Arts Grants Program offers various grants for projects that explore, develop and profile arts and culture in the Northern Territory (NT).

-If you are a NT Government agency, education institution or hospital you must partner with an arts organisation or eligible applicant to apply for funding.
+If you are an education institution or hospital you must partner with an arts organisation or eligible applicant to apply for funding.

 To apply for funding you must: